Antoniaina/foolang-release/README.md

 ## 10. Modules and Imports

-FoutuLang supports modular programming by allowing you to import code from other files using the `grab` statement.
+Foolang supports modular programming by allowing you to import code from other files using the `grab` statement.

 ### Importing Modules